RoboticMind/Subleq-Visualizer/README.md

 This project aims to explain what Subleq is and how it works.
-It contains a written explanation in the `index.html` file and visualization tool written in Elm that lives in the `src` folder
+It contains a written explanation in the `explainer-website-src` file and visualization tool written in Elm that lives in the `elm-src` folder

 ## Building The Visualizer

-The `index.html`  page expects the elm output to be in `visual.html`, so to build all we need to run is:
+The explainer page expects the elm output to be in `visual.html`, so to build all we need to run is:

 ```bash